-We are pleased to announce the participation of six eminent, guest speakers : Vincent Barras (University of Lausanne), Margaret Healy (University of Sussex), Tony Hunt (University of Oxford), Eric Masserey (Lausanne), Jennifer Richards (Newcastle University) and Heinrich von Staden (Princeton University).
+We are pleased to have had six eminent guest speakers: Vincent Barras (University of Lausanne), Margaret Healy (University of Sussex), Tony Hunt (University of Oxford), Eric Masserey (Lausanne), Jennifer Richards (Newcastle University) and Heinrich von Staden (Princeton University).

 Professor Vincent Barras was educated in art, music and medicine.
 Currently a Full Professor in the History of Medicine at the University of Lausanne, he also teaches at the Geneva University of Art and Design.
 He is a founder member of Editions Contrechamps, a series devoted to contemporary music and aesthetics.
 He has organised performances and sound poetry for the Geneva Festival / La Bâtie 1987-2003, and is general editor of Gesnerus: The Swiss Journal of the History of Medicine and Sciences.
 His publications include: Poésies sonores, Geneva 1992 (dir. with N. Zurbrugg) ; Galien.
 Les passions de l’âme, Paris 1995 (with T. Birchler and A.F.
 Morand) ; Homard et autres pièces inquiétantes et capitales CD (Swiss Association of Musicians, 2000 (with J. Demierre) ; La médecine des lumières : tout autour de Tissot, Geneva 2001 (dir. with M. Louis-Courvoisier) ; Visions du rêve (dir. collective book), Geneva 2002 ; Gad gag vazo gadati, voicing through saussure, CD (Heros-Limite, Geneva) 2004 (with J. Demierre) ; Symptômes, Geneva 2006 (with J. Demierre) ; « Neurosciences et médecine » (dir. with J.-Cl.
 Dupont), Revue d’histoire des sciences, 63, 2010..